Aug 25, 2021

 If you’ve been dreaming of home ownership, then an inheritance may be just the thing to help you achieve it.
 While several banks offer low down payment insured mortgages, we recommend aiming for a down payment that covers about 20% of the home’s price.
 An inheritance can really give families the push they need in order to cover that down payment.

-Canada does not have an inheritance tax, meaning that any money you inherit is not subject to tax.
+Canada and the United States do not have an inheritance tax, meaning that any money you inherit is not subject to tax.
 That’s because the estate is already liable for all outstanding taxes and expenses, and once an estate is settled, all of the taxes it owes should have already been paid with the final tax return submitted by the estate executor.
 As such, an inheritance is fully yours, and you can do with it what you please.
 Getting a lot of money at once can be overwhelming, which is why it’s so important to have a plan.